keajs/kea-docs/docs/core/reducers.md

 ```

 This may seem weird and slow at first, but writing _immutable_ code like this greatly improves
+performance in React, by making it obvious what has changed and what hasn't.
-performance in React.
-If you really do want to write mutable code,
-feel free to wrap your reducers with [immer](https://github.com/immerjs/immer).
+If you really do want to write mutable code, feel free to wrap your reducers with [immer](https://github.com/immerjs/immer).

 ## No side effects

-The other thing you can't do in a reducer is to dispatch an action as a response to another action
-or to call an API endpoint.
+In a reducer you can not dispatch actions, nor run any asynchronous code.
 For this you use [listeners](/docs/core/listeners).

 ## Using in React